johngeorge88/readme-generator/Develop/Readme.md

 * [Questions](#questions)

 ## Installation
-inst
+Installation instructions here

 ## Usage
 undefined

 ## Testing
-testing
+here is the insuctions for testing

 ## Contribution
-contrinbution
+here is your guidelines  for contribution

 ## Credits:
-third
+here is a list of the third party apps

 ## Questions:
 * <a href="https://www.github.com/https://github.com/johngeorge88">GitHub</a>
-* <a href="mailto:johniskandar@hotmail.com">You can also e-mail me for more any other questions</a>
+* <a href="mailto:johniskandar@hotmail.com">You can also e-mail me for git any other questions</a>